Johnny Hallyday: Illness and death

 In July 2009, Hallyday was diagnosed with colon cancer, and underwent surgery.
 On 26 November 2009, Hallyday underwent surgery in Paris to repair a herniated disc.
 He suffered complications and was admitted to Cedars-Sinai Medical Center in Los Angeles.
-Doctors announced that they had put Hallyday into a medically-induced coma so they could repair lesions that had formed as a result of the surgery, and to relieve his pain.
-On 17 December 2009, Hallyday and his wife started legal proceedings against Stephane Delajoux, the doctor who had performed the original surgery.
+Doctors announced that they had put Hallyday into a medically induced coma so they could repair lesions that had formed as a result of the surgery, and to relieve his pain.
+On 17 December 2009, Hallyday and his wife started legal proceedings against Stéphane Delajoux, the doctor who had performed the original surgery.
 The conflict was resolved in February 2012 following Delajoux's vindication by medical investigators.

 Hallyday died of lung cancer at 10:10 pm on 5 December 2017 in Marnes-la-Coquette, near Paris, at the age of 74.
 French President Emmanuel Macron paid tribute, saying he "transcended generations and is etched in the memory of the French people".
-On 9 December, his funeral was held in Paris; 900,000 lined the Champs-Élysées as his body was taken to the Madeleine Church.
+On 9 December, his funeral was held in Paris; thousands lined the Champs-Élysées as his body was taken to the Madeleine Church.
 The service was attended by Macron and two of his predecessors.

 He was buried on the French Caribbean island of Saint Barthélemy in the cemetery of Lorient parish church (Église de Lorient) on 11 December 2017.

-In February 2018, his two oldest children, David and Laura, announced that they were contesting his will, which left his entire estate to his last wife Læticia and their two adopted children.
-The will was drafted in the US, and their lawyers contended that this violated French law, which prevents children from being disinherited.
+In February 2018, his two oldest children, David and Laura, announced that they were contesting his will, which left his entire estate to his last wife, Læticia, and their two adopted children.
+The will had been drafted in the US, and French attorneys for David and Laura contended that this violated French law, which specifically prevents children from being disinherited.

 Legacy

 Hallyday was once called "the French Elvis".
 The Daily Beast described Hallyday as "a hip swiveling, leather-clad Gallic answer to Elvis Presley who shook up his home country's music scene with American-style rock-n-roll and bad-boy antics."
 He remained largely unknown outside the francophone world and was sometimes described as "the biggest rock star you've never heard of" in English-speaking countries.
 He was made Chevalier (Knight) of the Legion of Honour in 1997 and Officer of the Order of the Crown (Belgium) in 2001.

+Jimmy Buffett paid tribute to Johnny with his song "Johnny's Rhum" on his 2023 album Equal Strain On All Parts.